Species Name: Phalaenopsis bastianii

 Traits of phal bastianii – spikes: upright; flower count per spike (2-5/spike): few; fragrance: none; flower structure: flat & upright; lip: slender with few trichromes (hairs), keel (lift at back of lip) is low; bloom time: spring (March thru May); spikes: emerge in winter.

 Traits of phal mariae – spikes: pendant; flower count: prolific (4-8/spike); fragrance: yes (smells like citrus blossoms); flower structure: concaved/cupped flowers that point down; lip: wide and has many trichromes (hairs), keel is high and peaks; bloom time: summer (June/July); spikes: emerge in spring.

-Traits of phal Lovely Marie (bastianii x mariae hybrid) – results in a range of variation for each trait depending on whether it’s a primary cross (bastianii x mariae), a cross of two hybrids (Lovely Marie x Lovely Marie), or a back-crossing of Lovely Marie on to a true bastianii.
-This makes pinpointing differences difficult because it’s means a plant may appear mostly like one species but have a few traits of the other mixed in.
+Traits of phal Lovely Marie (bastianii x mariae hybrid) – results in a range of variation for each trait depending on whether it’s a primary cross (bastianii x mariae), a cross of two hybrids (Lovely Marie x Lovely Marie), or a back-crossing of Lovely Marie on to a species of mariae or bastianii.
+This makes pinpointing differences difficult because a plant may appear mostly like one species but have a few traits of the other mixed in.

 Visually comparing Lovely Marie, bastianii, and mariae